janetjeon/divvy/README.md

 # Divvy

+###### please note the navigation bar is a placeholder

 **To Start**
 ```
 - clone
 - npm install to install all the node modules
 - requires 3 tabs on terminal: back-end, server, front-end

-# server
+To start server:
-* cd into 'divvy' folder
+- cd into 'divvy' folder
-* in terminal, type: mongod --dbpath data/db
+- in terminal, type: mongod --dbpath data/db

-# back-end
+Back-end:
-* cd into 'divvy' folder
+- cd into 'divvy' folder
-* in terminal, type: node.js
+- in terminal, type: node.js

-# front-end
+Front-end:
-* cd into 'client' folder in the divvy folder
+- cd into 'client' folder in the divvy folder
-* in terminal, type: npm start
+- in terminal, type: npm start
 ```